catalingheorghe/learning-activities/embedded_linux/toolchain/notes_toolchain_general.md

 Note that a different ABI or different word size (32 vs 64) is also cross-compilation.
 A native toolchain means *build == host == target*.

 The build, host, target translate to `---build`, `--host`, `--target` in autoconf `configure`.
-If no specified, a native configuration and build is presumed.
+If not specified, a native configuration and build is presumed.

 #### Components of a Linux cross-toolchain